tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-review.md

 <p align="center"><img alt="filtered deck" class="shadow" src="img/anki-backlog.webp"></p>
 <p align="center"><i>Deck settings.</i></p>

+Take a look at the "cards selected by" setting.
+It presents a number of options you can choose from to fight the backlog the way suits you.
+If you want to review cards that you're most likely to still remember, change it to "Increasing intervals".
+This way when you reduce the number of cards the filtered deck can store, the cards with the largest intervals will be pulled out first.
+On the other hand,
+if you choose "Decreasing intervals", the cards with the smallest intervals will be the first to go.

 The benefit of using filtered decks for fighting backlogs is that you don't move any cards yourself.
 Once they leave the filtered deck, they automatically return to the decks they were pulled out from.
+If this approach doesn't work for you, try suspending overdue cards instead.
+To do so, open the Anki Browser, type `is:due -prop:due=0` and suspend the cards that will show up.
+Unsuspend the cards in chunks once you have time to review them.

 Accumulating a backlog and being unable to properly manage it is the number one reason people quit Anki altogether.